 Free Music Production Software

 Now that we have the paid options out of the way, let’s take a look at some digital audio workstations that are completely free.
+Aside from the ones listed below, my friend Chris from Keyboard Kraze has put together a more comprehensive list of the best free DAWs you can download today.

 I can sum up Audacity for you in one paragraph, without even having to paraphrase.